RadAlpaca11/RoboSub2024-portfolio/index.md

 Leading my high school robotics team to a successful rookie year at an international autonomous underwater vehicle robotics competition.

 ## Outcome
+Our goal was to qualify at the competition.
-Our team placed 13th overall, making it past the semi-finals to the third chance playoffs, ahead of universities including Stanford, Harvey Mudd, UCLA, and more.
+Our team placed 13th overall out of 41 teams from around the world, making it past the semi-finals to the third chance playoffs, ahead of universities including Stanford, Harvey Mudd, UCLA, and more.
 We also won Rookie of the Year.

 ## The leadup